A TWO-DAY CONFERENCE

 Experienced Practitioners Deliver Actionable Takeaways On Stage

-Industry veterans, emerging entrepreneurs and trendspotters share valuable insights needed to navigate an increasingly competitive marketplace.
-Dive into trends, challenges, and “what’s next” for the beer industry while finding ways to grow your business.
+Industry veterans, emerging entrepreneurs and trend-watchers share valuable insights needed to navigate an increasingly competitive marketplace.
+Dive into data, discuss headwinds, and learn “what’s next” for the beer industry, while finding ways to grow your business.

 Have Conversations with a Diverse Group of Experts & Entrepreneurs

 The conference brings together a cross-section of the industry, including prominent beer company executives, leading distributors, craft-centric retailers, investors, and emerging brewers.
-Brewbound Live attendees are actively looking to network, build relationships, and discuss the future of their businesses while expanding their knowledge of important industry issues.
+Brewbound Live attendees are actively looking to network, build relationships, and discuss the future of their businesses, while expanding their understanding of important industry issues.

-ALL-STARS SPEAK ON THE EVOLVING INDUSTRYWe are honored to have trailblazers, forward-thinkers and rising stars join us on stage.
+DISTINGUISHED PROFESSIONALS SPEAK ON THE EVOLVING INDUSTRYWe are honored to have trailblazers, trendsetters and rising stars join us on stage.
 They speak at Brewbound Live because they’re focused on the future of the beer industry.
 Expect a first-rate speaker roster delivering the highest quality business discussions.
 Our on-stage content is specifically designed with founders, C-level executives, and decision-makers in mind.